wpkitpro/wp-kit-elementor/readme.txt

 == Description ==

-WP Kit Elementor is a versatile and streamlined WordPress theme meticulously crafted to integrate seamlessly with the Elementor page builder plugin.
+WpKit Elementor is a versatile and streamlined WordPress theme meticulously crafted to integrate seamlessly with the Elementor page builder plugin.
 This free and open-source theme is tailored for users seeking a nimble, user-friendly, and highly customizable website.
 Engineered for optimal performance, WP Kit Elementor establishes a robust groundwork, empowering users to fashion distinctive designs effortlessly through the intuitive Elementor drag-and-drop site builder.
 With its user-centric simplicity and adaptable features, WP Kit Elementor stands out as an excellent choice for both novices and seasoned web creators alike.

 == Copyright ==
 WP Kit Elementor WordPress Theme, (C) 2023 wpkit.pro